 Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

 Structural movement

 Repair category 1

-Notes No obvious evidence of structural movement was noted.
+Notes No evidence of significant structural movement was noted affecting the property within the limitations and scope of the inspection and report.